aidanmarler/LocatingSprings/README.md

  - To filter the Parallel Coordinate Plot, click and drag on any of the axes.
 To remove the filter, click anywhere on that access.

  - The heatmap shows the number of springs that exist in a certain geologic layer and hydrologic group.
+ - Markers can be placed on the map by clicking.
+To remove them, click on them.
+To learn about this point, hover over the marker.